wagtail/wagtail-live/docs/getting_started/setup_piesocket.md

 ## Retrieve your API key, your secret and PieSocket endpoint

 Wagtail Live needs your `API_KEY` and your `SECRET`.
 It also needs the API endpoint to use.
-After creating a new key, you can click the little informations icon to find them as shown below:
+After creating a new key, you can click the little information icon to find them as shown below:

 ![PieSocket credentials](/images/piesocket_credentials.jpg)